-- All CAS requirements have been met. - The candidate has scored a total score of 24 points or above. - There is no N being given for theory of knowledge, extended essay, or a contributing subject. - There is no E grade awarded for one or both of the theory of knowledge and the extended essay. - There is no grade 1 awarded in a subject /level. - There is no Grade 2 awarded three or more times (HL or SL).
-Overall, there are no Grade 3 or below awarded four or more times (HL or SL). - At least 12 points have been gained on higher level subjects (candidates who register for four higher level subjects, the three highest grades count).

-• At least 9 points have been gained on standard level subjects (candidates who register for two standard level subjects must gain at least 5 points at standard level).
+- > All CAS requirements have been met. - > The candidate has scored a total score of 24 points or above. - > There is no N being given for theory of knowledge, extended essay, or a contributing subject. - > There is no E grade awarded for one or both of the theory of knowledge and the extended essay. - > There is no grade 1 awarded in a subject /level. - There is no Grade 2 awarded three or more times (HL or SL).
+Overall, there are no Grade 3 or below awarded four or more times (HL or SL). - At least 12 points have been gained on higher level subjects (candidates who register for four higher level subjects, the three highest grades count). - At least 9 points have been gained on standard level subjects (candidates who register for two standard level subjects must gain at least 5 points at standard level).

-Extended Essay and Theory of Knowledge Matri lge Matrix Theory of knowledge Grade A Grade B Grade C Grade D Grade E No grade N Grade A 3 3 2 2 Failing condition Failing condition Grade B 3 2 2 1 Failing condition Failing condition Extended essay Grade C 2 2 1 o Failing condition Failing condition Extende Grade D 2 1 ٥ ٥ Failing condition Failing condition Grade E Failing condition Failing condition Failing condition Failing condition Failing condition Failing condition No grade N Failing condition Failing condition Failing condition Failing condition Failing condition Failing condition
+• Theory of knowledge \$ Grade A Grade B Grade C Grade D Grade E No grade N Grade A 3 3 2 2 Failing condition Failing condition Grade B 3 2 2 1 Failing condition Failing condition Extended essay Grade C 2 2 1 o Failing condition Failing condition Grade D 2 1 ٥ o Failing condition Failing condition Grade E Failing condition Failing condition Failing condition Failing condition Failing condition Failing condition No grade N Failing condition Failing condition Failing condition Failing condition Failing condition Failing condition https://indoorooshs.eq.edu.au/SupportAndResources/FormsAndDocuments/Documents/International% 20 Baccalaureate/IB% 20 Handbook% 20 20 22.pdf

-$\frac{https://indoorooshs.eq.edu.au/SupportAndResources/FormsAndDocuments/Documents/International\%2}{0Baccalaureate/IB\%20Handbook\%202022.pdf}$